A complete guide to the best vegan hiking foods to keep you energy-filled on the trail

-There’s a whole variety of brands on the market and this will differ depending on where you are in the world.
 Biscuits are a good choice for a quick injection of oomph as they’re loaded with sugar and they’re pretty yummy.
-Be careful with sweet treats as they’re not very healthy and relying on them as a vegan hiking snack may counteract the health benefits of the hike!
+Be careful with sweet treats as they’re not very healthy and relying on them as your only vegan hiking snack may counteract the health benefits of the hike!

 Also, as you probably know, be sure to check the label as some varieties may contain animal products.